yuanchaiyc/Ling471/assignments/Assignment4.md

 You will need at least two packages in this assignment.
 That's great because it means you can write a program which does something complex and get some results without having to write several complex programs first and then to test and debug them for a long time until you fix all the bugs.
 However, installing packages can sometimes be a pain at first.

 1. Make sure you have `pip` working on your machine.
-First, just type `pip` in command line and if you see `command unrecognized`, then consult this, for example: [https://phoenixnap.com/kb/install-pip-windows](https://phoenixnap.com/kb/install-pip-windows).
-Sometimes even after you install `pip`, you still get the error message that the command is not recognized.
-You could try several solutions offered here: [https://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command](https://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command) -- one of them may work.
-Come to office hours and we can try them together.
+Please consult the Discussion board ("logistics"); some solutions are provided there.

-2. After pip start working (test with e.g. `pip install numpy`), install the following packages (by typing `pip install [packagename]`):
+2. After pip start working, install the following packages (by typing `pip install [packagename]`):
     1. pandas
     2. scikit-learn

     There should be no red error messages, ideally, in your terminal, when you install each.

-3. Import or clone and copy **privately** the skeleton for Assignment 4.
-It will have all the import statements; run the program and make sure everything gets imported successfully.

 ### Part 2: Put the IMDB data into a pandas DataFrame object